 The Valparaiso Community Engagement Department is responsible for cultivating safe, vibrant neighborhoods, building cross-sector partnerships and encouraging diversity and inclusion.
-This department can be your resource to learn more about what is happening with the City and opportunities to get involved.
+This department can be your resource to learn more about what is happening with the city and opportunities to get involved.

 The Community Engagement Department works across department lines to get results for resident requests, problems and questions.
 They coordinate the exchange of information among residents, neighborhood organizations and city staff.
-The Community Engagement Department is there to connect you with the right people to get the job done.

 This department aims to further connect neighborhoods and advance inclusion in our community by building partnerships and uniting people.

-It's a priority to us that our residents love where they live, work and play.
+It’s a priority to the city that our residents love where they live, work and play.
 There are a number of resources and supports available to neighborhood groups.
 The Community Engagement Department is your partner when considering what services would work best for you and what additional services might be helpful for the city to pursue.